Independence Day Quiz

 Show Answer

-As per custom, Prime Minister of India unfurls the flag during national level Independence day celebrations held at the Red Fort.
-Narendra Modi, who is the current and 15th PM of India, will unfurl the national flag on the occassion of 76th Independennce Day.
+As per custom, Prime Minister of India hoists the flag during national level Independence day celebrations held at the Red Fort.
+Narendra Modi, who is the current and 15th PM of India, will hoist the national flag on the occassion of 77th Independence Day.

 East India Company started trade with India from which city?